dzhu/ssl-autoref/README.md

 - no ability to be guided or overridden by a human
 - no ability to handle timeouts
 - extremely minimal user interface

+## Network configuration
+- To shift all the ports used by an additive offset, put the offset into the file `shared/PORT_OFFSET` and recompile.
+If the ports are not all offset by the same amount, edit the `*Port` variables in `shared/udp.h` and recompile.